RP

 If the texture seems off

-Pause before adding more heat or liquid.
-Use this cue from the method first: Croutons continue to crisp as they cool, so pull them when they are golden but not dark.
+Check this step before adding heat or liquid: Croutons continue to crisp as they cool, so pull them when they are golden but not dark.

 Timing check